 This workshop is designed for arborists and tree workers who have a basic understanding of modern tree climbing.
 The advanced tree climbing techniques course provides participants with the skills to use advanced double rope work positioning techniques.
 The participants will learn techniques that reduce the time needed to access a tree as well as ways to increase their safety when climbing difficult trees.

 The advanced tree climbing techniques course provides participants with the skills to use advanced double rope work positioning techniques.

-Price: NZ$215 incl.
-Gst per participant / Day at our public workshop locations.
-This course is also offered in-house, please contact us for a quotation.
+This course is only offered in-house, please contact us for a quotation.

 Duration: 1 Day

 This is a hands-on workshop and the participants are expected to climb.
 To ensure quality training we have limited the number of and participants to 6 for each trainer.